rhodyprog4ds/portfolio-template/about/about.md

 -->

 <!-- TODO:
-include a 3 sentence summary of the most important points you want me to remember from the following
+include a 3 word summary of the most important points you want me to remember from the following
 -->

+word | word | word

 ## Bio
 <!-- TODO: